RbSCR/bno08x_rand/bno08x_try_sensor_status/README.md

 ## Status / progress

 - initial node created ~~, does not yet use status field~~
-- created related package `bno08x_imu_msgs`, contains messages with a status field
+- created related package `bno08x_imu_msgs`, contains messages with a status field for each of the sensor types
 - updated ``try_sensor_satatus` node to use the new messages

+### Todo

+- determine how to get/read the current calibration settings
+- determine how to change the calibration settings for each of the sensor types

 ## Related packages